techdad/afpub/afpub-2017-lame-dns/afpub-2017-lame-dns-draft-00.md

 ## Background: What is "Lame Delegation"?

-In the DNS, generally, a lame delegation is a type of error that results when a name server which is designated as the authoritative server for a domain name, when queried, does not have authoritative data for that name.
+In the DNS, generally, a lame delegation is a type of DNS misconfiguration error that results when a name server which is designated as the authoritative server for a domain name, when queried, does not have authoritative data for that name.
+For example, if a name server is delegated the responsibility for providing a name service for a zone (via NS records) and it is not actually doing it i.e. the name server is neither set up as a primary nor as a secondary server, the NS record is considered to be ‘lame’ [RFC1912](https://www.ietf.org/rfc/rfc1912.txt).

 ## Impact of Lame Delegations in the Global DNS